AamirOfficial07/PClone/docs/SocialOrchestral_System_Design.md

 ### 2.2 Supported Networks (Initial & Extensible)

-Initial networks (realistic for v1 as a solo dev):
+Target networks to support (covered across Phases 2, 8 and beyond):

 - Facebook
 - Instagram
 - X (Twitter)
 - LinkedIn

-Future additions:
+- Pinterest
+- YouTube

-- Pinterest, YouTube, TikTok
+- TikTok
 - Google Business Profile
+- WordPress
+- Telegram
+- Mastodon
+- Threads
-- WordPress, Telegram, Mastodon, Threads, Bluesky
+- Bluesky

-The design supports adding providers as **plugins** to a common interface.
+The design supports adding providers as **plugins** to a common interface (one provider per network type, all conforming to the same abstractions).
+Initial implementation can prioritize a subset (e.g., Facebook/Instagram/X/LinkedIn) as long as the code structure allows adding the rest without refactoring core logic.

 ---